 Layers of the Gut Barrier: Anatomy Overview

-Mechanisms of leakage: For gut contents to “leak” outside the gut wall into the body, they need to pass through three major layers: the mucus, the intestinal epithelial cell (IEC) layer, and the underlying immune defense mechanisms.
+Mechanisms of leakage: For gut contents to “leak” outside the gut wall into the body, they need to pass through three major layers: the mucus, the intestinal epithelial cell (IEC) layer, and the underlying immune tissue.

 The lumen is the space occupied by food contents and microbes.
-There is a certain level of defense against leaky gut even at the level of the lumen.
-Here, bacteria and antigens are degraded by bile, gastric acid, and pancreatic juice.
-In addition, commensal bacteria inhibit colonization of pathogens by producing antimicrobial substances.
+There is a certain level of defense against leaky gut here.
+In the lumen, bacteria and antigens are degraded by bile, gastric acid, and pancreatic juice.
+In addition, commensal bacteria inhibit pathogen colonization by producing antimicrobial substances.

-Beneath the lumen is the mucus layer.
-Mucosa are also present at the airways, oral cavity, digestive tract, genitourinary tract, and skin.
-Mucus is full of antimicrobial compounds.
-Mucus itself prevents bacterial adhesion.
-Gut mucus in particular helps with digestion, nutrient absorption, waste secretion, and keeping the gut relatively alkaline.
+The airways, mouth, digestive tract, genitourinary tract, and skin are lined by a mucus layer full of antimicrobial compounds that prevent bacterial adhesion.
+The gut mucus layer lays beneath the lumen, and it helps with digestion, nutrient absorption, waste secretion, and keeping the gut relatively alkaline.

 The small intestines digest food and absorb nutrients, while the large intestines absorb water and electrolytes.
 Bacterial density is very high in the large intestines, necessitating a thick inner mucus layer full of antimicrobial compounds and immunoglobulins.
 This layer is normally impenetrable to bacteria.
 Compounds in the mucus, like mucins, prevent large particles, including most bacteria, from directly contacting the epithelial cell layer.

 Secretory IgA also contributes to barrier function.
-IgA is made by plasma cells in the lamina propria and is then secreted by B cells into the lumen in collaboration with intestinal epithelial cells (IECs).
+IgA is made by plasma cells in the lamina propria and is then secreted by B cells into the lumen in collaboration with enterocytes, or intestinal epithelial cells (IECs).
 IgA binds to specific bacteria, bacterial products, invading microorganisms, and toxins and entraps them in a mucus layer, neutralizing them.
 IgA also helps goblet cells present bacterial antigens to dendritic cells.
-More on the cell types in just a moment.

 Over time the thick mucus layer turns over, just like skin, and it thins out.
-This thinner mucus can serve as a “nest” for the microbes, while our intestinal epithelial cells are continually working to produce thick mucus near the border.
+This thinner mucus can serve as a “nest” for the microbes, while our IECs are continually working to produce thick mucus near the border.

 Intestinal Epithelial Cell Layer

 IECs are rapidly renewed and replaced every couple days.
 These cells work to maintain barrier integrity.
 IECs form a brush border at their apical surface to keep things moving.
-Many intestinal epithelial cells adhering together form villi and crypts.
+Many intestinal epithelial cells adhering together form villi and crypts, like mountains and valleys.
 Pore size is relatively smaller at the villus tip and larger at the base of the crypt.
 As a result, size selectivity varies—the permeability is higher in the crypt and lower at the villus.

 Absorptive enterocytes are the most abundant epithelial cells.
 As their name suggests, they absorb nutrients.

-Goblet cells secrete mucins, among which mucin 2 is the most abundant, which prevents adhesion of bacteria on epithelial cells.
+Goblet cells secrete mucins, among which mucin-2 is the most abundant, which prevents bacterial adhesion to epithelial cells.
 Goblet cells also secrete molecules that are central to both defense and repair of the epithelial layer, including IgA, mucus, trefoil peptides, and resistin-like molecule-β.
 Goblet cells depend on commensal bacterial signals to regulate mucus production—germ-free mice have reduced mucus layer thickness; this can be reversed with TLR ligands.
 Goblet cells can also deliver antigens to the lamina propria.
 Goblet cells have been reviewed in detail elsewhere.